Pi-Squared-Inc/vsl-sdk/docs/tutorial-add-claim.md

 ## Initialization

 In this tutorial, we will use async features.
-We will use tokyo to handle this.
+We will use `tokio` to handle this.

 ```bash
 cargo add tokio@1.45.1